koriavinash1/DeepBrainSeg/WINDOWS 10 INSTALLATION GUIDE.md

 ![image](https://user-images.githubusercontent.com/3666405/87859288-a0e51100-c8f9-11ea-97f6-17b476213dec.png)

-11. If no errors happen in the test, the it's time to launch the DeepBrainSeg user interface on Windows 10:
+11. If no errors happen in the test, then it's time to launch the DeepBrainSeg user interface on Windows 10:

 `
 python DeepBrainSegUI.py #as advised on the main repository or simply run the python file from IDLE35.